 Sometimes we feel like we are outgrowing our homes with all our stuff and family belongings, but the truth is we aren’t very smart with our storage use in the first place.
-There are many many ways to improve your living space with storage solutions.
-There are many tips and trips which you may not even be aware of.
+There are many ways to improve your living space with DIY storage solutions.
 Have you thought of all those empty walls, unused corners or beneath the stairs?

-Below are 17 smart storage solutions for a home and hopefully you will get some neat ideas on how to de-clutter and make your home liveable again!
+Below are 17 smart storage solutions for a home and hopefully, you will get some neat ideas on how to de-clutter and make your home livable again!
 Now before you go forth….
 I must add that most of these ideas are DIY but depending on your building skills you may need some assistance.

 Situated in an alcove where people hardly ever step, a corner hutch is a common dining room area saver.
 Because you are working with a right angle, you don’t even need to have one specially made, you can DIY!

 2. Stair landing storage